Newsletter

 • Sport your Celtic heritage!
 AmeriCeltic offers a colorful array of items, each emblazoned with the AmeriCeltic logo.
 (See Below)

-• The Celtic Tea Shoppe, in San Jose is your source for Celtic and Celtic inspired carry-out fresh baked foods, confections and rare teas, and they have just announced a new scholarship program!
+The Celtic Tea Shoppe, in San Jose is your source for Celtic and Celtic inspired carry-out fresh baked foods, confections and rare teas.
 (See Below)

 • With an extensive selection of instruments and instructional material from around the world, Lark In The Morning in Berkeley, CA is open for in person and online sales and lessons.
 (See Below)